HumanFace/FSM-Regexp-prolog/README.md

-# Finite automaton to regular expression to finite wutomaton in prolog
+# Finite automaton to regular expression to finite automaton in prolog

 ## Introduction